Up in Whiskey Barrel Smoke

 Who knows what we’ll smoke next.
 But for now, the popularity of these is keeping us busy!
 Until then, smoke on friends, smoke on.

-Are you as in to smokin' as Mike?
+Are you in to smokin' like Mike?
 Check out Chasing BBQ, his road trip of a lifetime that took him to 88 'cue joints in 43 days.